bregman-arie/devops-exercises/README.md

 <details>
 <summary>What is Lambda?
 How is it used?</summary><br><b>

-A <code>lambda</code> expression is an 'anonymous' function, the differnce from a normal defined function using the keyword `def`` is the syntax and ussage.
+A <code>lambda</code> expression is an 'anonymous' function, the difference from a normal defined function using the keyword `def`` is the syntax and usage.

 The syntax is: